HazzyWazz/utilities/README.md

 - [sidebery](https://github.com/mbnuqw/sidebery) - Firefox extension for managing tabs and bookmarks in sidebar.
 - [SponsorBlock](https://sponsor.ajay.app/) - A browser extension and API that lets you skip sponsor segments in YouTube videos
 - [transpose.video](https://transpose.video/) - Pitch shifter, speed changer and looper for online videos like YouTube.
-- [uBlock Origin](https://ublockorigin.com/) - A free and open-source browser extension for content-filtering, including ad-blocking.
+- 🌟[uBlock Origin](https://ublockorigin.com/) - A free and open-source browser extension for content-filtering, including ad-blocking.
 - [ViolentMonkey](https://violentmonkey.github.io/) - An open source userscript manager